 - What is the claim process?

-Following a car accident, you might experience financial pressure, particularly when you are the injured person in a motor vehicle accident and can’t earn an income.
+Following a car accident, you might experience financial pressure, particularly when you are the injured person in a motor vehicle accident and can’t work.
 In that case, it can help to understand the third-party insurance claim process.

-If you are injured in a motor vehicle accident, you could seek compensation from the CTP insurer when you are not the at-fault driver.
+If you are injured in a motor vehicle accident, you could be eligible to lodge a personal injury claim with the CTP insurer if you are not at fault.
 Sometimes, you can still make a claim if you are partly to blame for the car accident.

 No matter how your motor accident occurred, our personal injury lawyers provide advice regarding your rights on a 100% no-win, no-fee basis.
 It’s free to know where you stand.
 Call 1800 700 125